ip-num/ip-num/README.md

 ip-num
 ================
-`ip-num` is a [TypeScript](https://www.typescriptlang.org/) library for working with IPv4, IPv6 and ASN numbers.
-It provides representations of these internet protocol numbers with the ability to perform various IP related operations like parsing, validating etc. on them.
+`ip-num` is a [TypeScript](https://www.typescriptlang.org/) library for working with `IPv4`, `IPv6` and `ASN` numbers.
+It provides representations of these internet protocol numbers with the ability to perform various operations like parsing, validating etc. on them.

-Even though `ip-num` is written in TypeScript, you do not need to write your applications in TypeScript to be able to use `ip-num`.
-It can be used easily within a JavaScript application as it can be used within a TypeScript application.

-`ip-num` also support both usage within a browser environment as well as Node.Js environment.
+`ip-num` can be used with both TypeScript and vanila JavaScript.
+It also support both usage within a browser environment as well as Node.Js environment.

 `ip-num` makes use of the [BigInteger.js](https://github.com/peterolson/BigInteger.js/) library to represents numeric values.
-This is due to the fact that numeric values that needs to be worked with when dealing with IP numbers can exceed the numeric value that can be safely represented natively within JavaScript without loosing precisions ie numbers greater than
+This is due to the fact that numeric values when dealing with IP numbers can exceed the value that can safely be represented natively within JavaScript without loosing precisions ie numbers greater than
 [Number.MAX_SAFE_INTEGER](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/MAX_SAFE_INTEGER)